akai10tsuki/mkvbatchmultiplex/README.rst

 This is just the base for the project.
 The roadmap is:

     * Work on rename module to fetch some metadata from internet
-    * Work on Spanish interface translation
+    * Work on the Spanish interface translation
     * Easier installation for linux

-The application works for me as is.
 If the the program generates any interest any further changes and additions will **also** depend on user base needs.

 See https://mkvbatchmultiplex.readthedocs.io for more information.